syrianarchive/syrianarchive-investigations/investigations/second-medical-facilities-under-fire/about-the-authors.md

 ---
 layout: investigation.html
-title: About the Authors - Medical Facilities Under Fire
+title: "About the Authors - Medical Facilities Under Fire"
 date: 2018-02-17
-desc: An investigation about attacking Syrian hospitals
+desc: "An investigation about attacking Syrian hospitals"
 image: /assets/cover-photo-web.width-800.png
 ---
 This report has been written jointly by the following organisations: